 Quinn nods, because she pretty much knows how all of this is going to play out.
-That last interview is either going to be full of happy laughter, or miserable tears.
-She figures that she's such an expert at crying by now, it won't be so hard to do it on camera.
+That last interview is either going to be full of happy laughter or miserable tears.
+She figures that she's such an expert at crying by now that it won't be so hard to do it on camera.
 Maybe the experience can be something that she'll be able to draw on when she lands her first big, tragic role.

 The crew sets up in the corner of Quinn's living room, and she whispers a prayer of thanks to God that she managed to convince her mother to take some vacation time to visit Frannie in Philadelphia.
 It had been a hard sell, as Judy Fabray had been extra attentive ever since Quinn's punk rock makeover last summer.
 Quinn had to swear on her financial aid to Yale that she was going to stay away from hair dye and tattoo parlors in her mother's absence.

 She nervously fiddles with the hem of her dress as she watches the crew work, glancing in the antique mirror behind the sofa every few minutes to make sure that her hair and makeup are perfect.
 She looks flawless, except for the sickly pallor of her skin.
 Her stomach is a hurricane of nerves, and she thinks that she may actually have to make a mad dash for the bathroom to be sick.
 It's so much worse than the nausea that would catch her unaware during her pregnancy, because she knows that it isn't going away until she confesses everything to Rachel and maybe not even then.
 Maybe this will be a permanent condition that occurs every time she thinks of this experience.